nyu-java-programming/decision-making-examples/README.md

-# Multidimensional Array Examples
+# Array Examples

-A few simple examples of multidimensional arrays in Java.
+A few simple examples of one-dimensional arrays in Java.